codesprinters/CS-Constitution/CS-Constitution.md

 ### 5.5 Constitution Amendments and Repeal

 The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
 Amendments must be in writing and published where all Staff Members of the Organization can access them.

+## 6 Amendments

+### Amendment 1 - Power to choose Anchor Circle Lead Link

+The Ratifiers can replace the Anchor Circle Lead Link at any time.

+The Ratifiers have to approve a successor to the Lead Link role if such was appointed by the current Lead Link (5.2.4).

+### Amendment 2 - Core Policies

+The Core Policies are Policies that apply to the whole Organization.
+The Ratifiers can at any time add, amend or remove Core Policies.
+No Circle or Role can change, repeal or act against those Core Policies.

+Upon change to Core Policies all Policies in the Organization must be changed to align with the new Core Policies.
+This is done through the normal governance proces of the Anchor Circle and its sub-circles.
+The Lead Link of each Circle has a duty to bring the discrepancy between Circle's Policies and the Core Policies as a Tension to be resolved in the next Governance Meeting.

+The Core Policies are kept in the governance records of the Anchor Circle and if doubts arise as to their meaning are interpreted by the Anchor Circle's Secretary.

+### Amendment 3 - Organization Purpose

+The Ratifiers define the Organization's purpose and only Ratifiers can change it.

 ---